 How common are executive functioning issues?

 It’s not clear how many kids struggle with executive functioning issues.
 The issues aren’t uncommon, though.
 They often appear in kids with ADHD and dyslexia, as well as other conditions.
-An estimated 30 percent of people with ADHD have executive functioning issues.
+In fact, some experts believe nearly all kids with ADHD have symptoms of executive functioning issues.

 Back to the top

 What causes executive functioning issues?